The Decalogue, 1-21

 Although this commandments refers most obviously to a law-court situation, it is right and proper to extend its reference to include others aspects of truthfulness and justice.
 In the words of a Jewish commentary, ‘the prohibition embraces all forms of slander, defamation, and misrepresentation, whether of an individual, a group, a people, a race or a faith.’
 (Q by Blanch)

-‘Since, in a simple”] desert society, nearly all crimes were captial charges, successful “false witness” would be equivalent to murder.
+‘Since, in a simple desert society, nearly all crimes were capital charges, successful “false witness” would be equivalent to murder.
 To safeguard against it, a witness must also be the executioner, Deut 17:7, so that he might incur blood-guiltiness if he was lying.
 False witnesses figure largely in the Old Testament, (e.g. 1 Kings 21:10) as in any land where extreme poverty exposes men to the temptation of bribery.
 No doubt the command could be generalised into the prohibition of tattling and tale-bearing, (Le 19:16) particularly of untrue and unkind gossip which could damage one’s neighbour.’
 (Cole)

 ‘The NEB rendering, “give false evidence,” highlights the fact that the commandment relates in the first place to the law-court, where justice can only be done if witnesses tell “the truth, the whole truth, and nothing but the truth”-a formula which forcibly reminds us that exaggerations, half-truths, and misleading silences can all in effect be lies.
 But the principle of holding truth sacred goes beyond the law-court, and touches all our living.’
 (Packer, Growing in Christ)